arpy8/LO62/app/README.md

 # LO62 Controller Mobile App

 This directory contains the source code for **LO62 Controller** built using React Native.
-The app connects with the onboard ESP32 device via Bluetooth Low Energy (BLE).
+The app connects with the onboard ESP32 via BLE.

 ## Screenshots